 Both versions of the photographs were officially released, and Klein even used the one with a cyclist on the first page of his journal Dimanche – Le Journal d’ un Seul Jour, which translates to Sunday – The Newspaper for Only One day.
-The publication was sold in the newsstands throughout the city of Paris on Sunday, November 27, 1960.
+The publication was sold in the newsstands throughout Paris on Sunday, November 27, 1960.

 In the publication, the artist summaries his theory for a Theater of the Void or Theatre du Vide, in which he stressed that theater could no longer be taken as a representation or spectacle.
 His theater was a spectacle enacted without any characters, a stage design, a stage, an author, and an audience.
 According to the artist, it was the theater of the future, which will be just an empty room or the theater of the void.

-Leap into the Void can be seen to highlight the artist’s fascination with mysticism and the symbolic.
-Klein claimed that from childhood, he possessed a supernatural power of levitation, which is evidently what he was trying to enact with this piece of work.
+Leap into the Void can be seen to highlight the artist’s fascination with mysticism and symbolism.
+Klein claimed that he possessed a supernatural power of levitation from childhood, which is evidently what he was trying to enact with this piece of work.
 It is also associated with his interest in emptiness, void, and the infinite characteristic of space.

 In most of Klein’s works, including Leap into the Void, it can be seen how fascinated he was with the theme of immaterial.
 He is believed to be an artist whose works pre-empted performance art by promoting the sense of ceremony when launching his work and create particular conditions under which his work should be experienced.
 For this reason, the artwork and performance of the work become interlinked.

-It was also seen on the day of launching Leap into the Void that the artist still frames works with performance.
-During the release, Klein distributed a parody newspaper, which was sold on newsstands in the city of Paris in 1960.
+On the day of launching Leap into the Void, the artist still frames works with performance.
+During the release, Klein distributed a parody newspaper sold on newsstands in the city of Paris in 1960.